 Kawaskimhon: The Aboriginal Rights Moot

 A different law school hosts Kawaskimhon each year.
 Participants include students from most Canadian law schools (in teams of 2 to 4 students) and facilitators (faculty advisors, community members, elders) from across the country.
-The moot problem is assigned by the host institution in December or early January, and the factums are due six to eight weeks after the problem is assigned.
-The moot itself is held in early March, over the course of two days.
-On the first day participants present oral arguments based on submitted written factums.
-At the end of the first day, the host law school prepares a cultural night (which usually includes a banquet, singers and dancers, etc).
-Kawaskimhon participants are expected to work toward reaching consensus on the mooted problems by the end of the second day.
-Previous moots have addressed such issues as band membership rights, territorial overlaps, the effects of hydro projects, Métis rights and aboriginal heritage.
-Students are assessed a pass/fail mark based on their research, written factums and oral presentations at Kawaskimhon.
+The moot problem is assigned by the host institution in December or early January, and the teams work on written documents such as position papers or factums after the problem is assigned.
+The moot itself is held in early March, over the course of two or three days.
+Often, the host law school prepares a cultural night (which usually includes a banquet, singers and dancers, etc).
+Kawaskimhon teams are expected to work toward reaching consensus on the issues.
+Previous moots have addressed such issues as band membership rights, shared jurisdiction or overlaps, the effects of hydro projects, Métis rights, Gladue submissions, and jurisdictional issues on and off reserve.
+Students are assessed a pass/fail mark based on their research, written materials and oral presentations at Kawaskimhon.

 The Laskin Moot is a national competition in Canadian administrative and constitutional law, founded in 1985-86 named in honour of former Chief Justice Bora Laskin.
 The moot is bilingual: each team's presentation must include the use of both English and French.
 The team has four students, though a fifth is sometimes added as researcher.
 It is not necessary that all members of the team be able to speak French, but it is an advantage to understand some French even if a particular team member is mooting in English.
 At least one team member must present his or her oral argument in French and write the corresponding part of the factum in that language.
 Simultaneous translation is possible for the benefit of unilingual mooters.